Rob Prosper (Photo by Jessica Deeks)

 In his work at Parks Canada, Prosper ensured Sable Island, Tallurutiup Imanga and Thaidene Nëné and many other protected areas were established.
 He lives with his family in southeastern Ontario and has a nearby farm property, which he says allows him to be connected to the land.
 Prosper plants and tills, while still letting things grow a bit wild to contribute to the area’s biodiversity.
 He jokes, “I’m now managing my own conservation area."

 This story originally appeared in the summer 2022 issue of the Nature Conservancy of Canada Magazine.
-To learn more about how you can receive the magazine, click here.

 Explore additional content from our summer issue here >